 Can I Get Fired on Light Duty?

-Most people just want to get back to work as quick as they can after an injury at work.
-Unfortunately, employers do not always provide you with what you want.
+Most people just want to get back to work as quick as they can after getting hurt at work.
+Unfortunately, employers do not always give you what you want or need after an injury.

-Some employers just do not have suitable work available.
-If your employer does not have suitable work available, they may just terminate your employment if you are unable to return to your regular job.
+Some employers just do not have light duty work available.
+If your employer does not have suitable work available, they may just fire you or lay you off if you are unable to return to your regular job.

 Other employers do provide light duty work.
 These employers may provide work but only temporarily.
-Some of them do provide light duty jobs on a more permanent basis.
+There are some employers who will provide light duty jobs on a more permanent basis.

 Can my company fire me when I have an open workers’ compensation claim?